 \item \textbf{Synthetic multi-user time series data generation:} We propose a novel approach to synthetic data generation that explicitly addresses the multi-user nature of datasets.
 GUIDE-VAE enables the generation of realistic time-series data across multiple users by conditioning on user embeddings, significantly improving modelling performance compared to conventional unguided CVAEs.
-This approach offers a new solution for generating diverse and realistic synthetic time series data tailored to individual users, addressing a key limitation in current generative models by incorporating the multi-user aspect.
+This approach offers a new solution for generating diverse, realistic synthetic time-series data tailored to individual users, addressing a key limitation of current generative models by incorporating the multi-user aspect.

 \item \textbf{Inter-user information transfer and imputation:} We introduce the problem of missing record imputation in multi-user datasets under data imbalance, where the number of missing records varies among users.
-GUIDE-VAE leverages inter-user knowledge transfer through embeddings to mitigate this issue, utilizing data from similar users to improve imputation accuracy.
+GUIDE-VAE leverages inter-user knowledge transfer through embeddings to mitigate this issue, utilising data from similar users to improve imputation accuracy.
 As a result, the model effectively handles users with fewer data points, naturally improving imputation performance without being explicitly designed to address data imbalance.

 \end{enumerate}